 It keeps American voters in the dark about the many benefits that result from dramatically reducing government: prosperity, peace, low crime rates, personal freedom, justice, harmony, better health, better education, self-sufficiency, financial security, technological progress, jobs and boundless career opportunities.

-Who’s Driving?, a game created by National LP Political Director Carla Howell, teaches Libertarian candidates, leaders, activists, and virtually every true supporter of liberty how to seize the steering wheel — and leave Big Government at the curb.
-It teaches exactly how we get from today’s Big Government to freedom: By replacing Big Government propaganda with attractive, credible Libertarian solutions.
+Who’s Driving?, a game created by National LP Political Director Carla Howell, teaches Libertarian candidates, leaders, activists, and virtually every true supporter of liberty how to grab the steering wheel — and leave Big Government at the curb.
+We learn to explain how to get from today’s Big Government to freedom: By replacing Big Government propaganda with attractive, credible Libertarian solutions.
 Who’s Driving? empowers Libertarians to show voters why they’re much better off with much less government.

 Who’s Driving? also helps Libertarians develop the knowledge they need to make their case for dismantling Big Government: existing laws and how they work, authorities of officeholders, and government finance.
 This gives candidates and spokespersons the credibility and confidence to be persuasive leaders in the political arena.